 - Add Salt:After the rest, add the salt.
 Mix by hand (pinching and folding) or with a spoon until fully incorporated.
 The dough will feel wet and stretchy.

 - Bulk Fermentation with Stretch and Folds:Over the next 4 hours, let the dough rest.
 It will rise and be puffy, usually increasing in size by 50%.
 Timing depends on your starter’s strength and room temp.Next, over the next 2 hours, perform 4 sets of stretch and folds every 30 minutes.
 To do this, wet your hands, grab one side of the dough, stretch it up, and fold it over the center.
 Rotate the bowl 90 degrees and repeat for all four sides.
-This builds strength in the dough.After the second fold, gently mix in the drained cranberries and chopped pecans.
+This builds strength in the dough.After the second fold, gently mix in 1/4 of the blueberries, lemon and maple syrup.
 Spread them evenly as you fold to avoid clumping.
-Continue with the third and forth stretch n’ fold as usual.
+Continue spreading the mix-ins evenly with the third and forth stretch n’ fold, distributing it throughout each step.
+Be gentle so it doesn’t mess with the dough.
+Basically, you’ll add 1/4 of the mix-ins into each stretch and fold (starting the 2nd one).

-- Second Rise (Proofing):Cover and let it proof in the refrigerator overnight (12-15 hours) for a slower ferment and deeper flavor.
+- Second Rise (Proofing):Cover with a grocery bag and let it proof in the refrigerator overnight (12-15 hours) for a slower ferment and deeper flavor.
 It’s ready when it’s puffed up and holds a slight indent when poked.

-- Preheat and Prep:Preheat your oven to 450°F (230°C) with a Dutch oven or baking stone inside for at least 45 -60 minutes.
-If using a Dutch oven, you’ll bake with the lid on first to trap steam.
+- Preheat and Prep:Preheat your oven to 450°F (230°C) with a Dutch oven or baking vessel of choice, inside for at least 45 -60 minutes.

 - Let the loaf cool on a wire rack for at least 1-2 hours before slicing.
 This helps the crumb set and keeps it from getting gummy.